markhoney/mark.honeychurch.org/docs/blog/skepticism/2018/01/28/peppering/index.md

 Local farmer Doug Stalker said he was "one of the keenest advocates of giving it a chance" but is not so sure as the rabbit population was pretty similar to what it was.

-Lincoln-based Landcare Research research leader Bruce Warburton said he, too, was a skeptic:
+Lincoln-based Landcare Research's research leader Bruce Warburton said he, too, was a skeptic:

 > "I would like to think that I am reasonably open-minded, so if somebody can set up an experiment and apply Western science to it, and show that it works, then great.
 But that hasn't been done"